ng-icons/ng-icons/MIGRATION_GUIDE.md

 # Migration Guide

+## Version 14 to 15

+The Octicons package has been updated to use `@primer/octicons` instead of `octicons`.
+There have been some visual changes to the icons, and some icons may no longer be available.

+However, there are new icons that have been added and a `large` variant to provide an additional variant of many icons.

 ## Version 13 to 14

 The following changes are required to upgrade from version 13 to version 14: